In the wake of Friday's NFP, Dow futures barely changed.

 This number came with upward revisions for March and April and was significantly higher than the 190K estimates.

-Highlights and weaknesses in the report on labour statistic
+Highlights and weaknesses in the report on labour statistics

 The report had certain shortcomings, though.
 Due to a 310K decrease in the household survey, the unemployment rate increased from 3.4% to 3.7% and is now significantly higher than expected.
 At 34.3, the average weekly hours were a little lower.
 The rate of wage growth, which was in line with expectations, was 0.3% month over month (m/m).